fmorenopino/Deep-Learning-Time-Series-Forecasting/README.md

 (Note: it is recommended to run the code in VS Code).

-## DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks
+## DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks [DeepAR]

 - Paper: https://arxiv.org/abs/1704.04110.